-Several requests are being sent to web servers on a continuous basis, and also there are countless reasons to keep web services protected.
-With IP restrictions, we can handle the requests that come to the server.
-IP restrictions monitor network traffic and, if it suspects a request originating from a particular IP address is suspicious, it will either block that IP address from accessing your web service or warn you to limit access to that IP address.
+There are numerous requests submitted to web servers on a regular basis, and there are numerous reasons to maintain web services secure.
+We can handle the requests that come to the server with IP address restrictions.
+IP restriction monitors network traffic and, if it suspects a request coming from a specific IP address is suspicious, it will either limit IP address from accessing your web service or notify you to limit IP address access.

-Let’s begin, how this IP restrictions would work in a scenario where a client of the user, who has enabled IP Restrictions feature, wants to access the user’s server:
+Let’s See, how this IP restriction would work in a scenario where a client of the user, who has enabled the IP Restrictions feature, wants to access the user’s server: